Igglybuff/awesome-piracy/readme.md

 ## Windows 10 Privacy

 - [O&O ShutUp10](https://www.oo-software.com/en/shutup10) O&O ShutUp10 means you have full control over which comfort functions under Windows 10 you wish to use, and you decide when the passing on of your data goes too far.
-- [Windows 10 Privacy Guide](https://github.com/adolfintel/Windows10-Privacy) In-depth guide on purging Windows 10 of Microsoft's attempts to track you
+- [Windows 10 Privacy Guide](https://github.com/adolfintel/Windows10-Privacy) :star2: In-depth guide on purging Windows 10 of Microsoft's attempts to track you
 - [Windows Privacy Tweaker](https://www.phrozen.io/freeware/windows-privacy-tweaker/) Freeware app from phrozen.io
 - [Winaero](https://winaero.com/blog/about-us/) Free, small and useful software for Windows.
 - [WPD](https://wpd.app/) The real privacy dashboard for Windows

+## Domain Name Registrars
+- [Njalla](https://njal.la/) a privacy-aware domain registration service

 ## Torrenting

 - [/r/torrents](https://www.reddit.com/r/torrents) Questions and discussion about all things torrent-related
 - [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) Wikipedia's article on the BitTorrent file sharing protocol
 - [Live Tracer](https://trace.corrupt-net.org/live.php) Pre-time tracer for scene releases
-- [Seedr](https://www.seedr.cc/) Essentially a seedbox you can paste torrents into which returns a streamable direct link
+- [magent2torrent.me](http://magnet2torrent.me/) Converts magnet links to torrent files

 ### Trackers

-- [/r/trackers](https://www.reddit.com/r/trackers) A subreddit for discussing public & private trackers.
+- [/r/trackers](https://www.reddit.com/r/trackers) :star2: A subreddit for discussing public & private trackers.
 - [A Simple Guide To A Better Ratio](https://www.reddit.com/r/trackers/comments/fthja/a_simple_guide_to_a_better_ratio/) A good tracker requires you to upload what you download.
 This guide explains many of the methods involved with keeping on top of this sometimes difficult task.
 - [Tracker Twitters](https://filenetworks.blogspot.com/2010/12/list-of-private-torrent-trackers.html) List Of Private Torrent Trackers & BitTorrent News Accounts To Follow On Twitter
-- [magent2torrent.me](http://magnet2torrent.me/) Converts magnet links to torrent files

 #### Private Trackers
 - [TorrentLeech](https://torrentleech.org/) Well-known popular private tracker